“An Invitation To A Better Sound” ™

 How the 10MFAN saxophone mouthpieces are made:

 My saxophone mouthpieces are original proprietary design saxophone mouthpieces, and the designs are saved to the computer, then the pieces are milled on a state of the art 5-axis vertical mill.
 Each mouthpiece is then hand finished, balanced, and voiced one at a time.
 The hard rubber saxophone mouthpieces are made from the absolute finest pure German bar stock hard rubber.
 My orange Ultem pieces are made from Ultem bar stock and also hand finished.
 Each saxophone mouthpiece design was prototyped until I finally nailed what I wanted.
-A huge thank you to Macsax for doing phenomenal work on my mouthpiece line.
+A huge thank you to Mike Crouch for the ultimate support with my mouthpiece line.
 Our engineer Jeff Gjertsen is one of the top engineers anywhere, and is an absolute pleasure to work with.

 My 10MFAN alto and tenor saxophone mouthpiece models are original designs and made to give us all more options than what’s been available to us.
 When I ventured into making my own mouthpieces, my goal was to make hard rubber tenor mouthpieces that I felt outplayed the absolute best vintage mouthpieces for me, in the categories I set them up in, and to make them affordable for players today.
 It was an enormous undertaking, but something I felt was really necessary and immensely important for the saxophone world.
 The consistency from one piece to the next is remarkable.
 If you lose yours or drop it and break it, you will never have to worry about finding one that plays as well as that one, because all of mine play with incredible accuracy.